-According to GlobalData, Australia is the world’s seventh-largest producer of copper, with output of 813kt in 2022, down by 0.59% on 2021.
+According to GlobalData, Australia is the world’s seventh-largest producer of copper in 2022, with output down by 0.59% on 2021.
 Over the five years to 2021, production from Australia decreased by a CAGR of 0.94% and is expected to rise by a CAGR of 1% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Copper Mining to 2026 report.
 Buy the report here.

 Leading producers of copper in Australia are Glencore, BHP, Newcrest Mining, CMOC Group, Newmont and Sumitomo Metal Mining.
-Glencore's output was 194.89kt in 2021, down by 5% on 2020.
-BHP produced 148.51kt, a decrease of 6%, and output from Newcrest Mining was 102.30kt, a decrease of 14% on the previous year.
+During 2020-2021, Glencore's output was down by 5%, BHP's output decreased by 6%, while output from Newcrest Mining decreased by 14%.

 For more detailed analysis of global copper mining, buy the report here.